Obtaining Census Bureau data directly from the Census Bureau APIs

 Data from both columns needs to be retrieved and combined for complete coverage.

-There should be about 255 places and 29 counties in Alaska.
+There should be about 255 places and 29 counties in Washington.
 Most states will have a lot more.
 The Census Bureau combines and splits areas from time to time, so the count could change a bit.

 My (Conrad Muller's) work on this page is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 2.5 License.